isomerpages/ura-address/pages/Street and Building Names.md

 <a href="https://www.ura.gov.sg/Corporate/Guidelines/-/media/63EF655B94214D9189126CE3AF94A380.ashx"><img src="/images/Street%20Name%20Handbook.png" style="width:200px"></a>
 </div>

-<h3>Submission Requirements</h3>
+<h3>Apply</h3>

+You may submit at application for a street, building or estate name through our e-service.

-Before your submit application for naming of buildings / estates and streets, please read the submission requirements.
+Before submiting your application, please read the submission requirements.
 Generally, it takes 4 to 6 weeks to process an application.
 Applications are free of charge.